 Some examples of ways in which the use of a colour tool can assist when planning the palette for a tapestry.
 As a companion to this article, we have a chart that maps our dyed worsted yarns against both the Colour Tool and our own Colour Groups.

 Love's Philosophy.
 Michael Crompton

-This is an article exploring in some depth, the ways in which a tapestry artists response to ideas and develop a design.
+This is an article exploring in some depth, the ways in which a tapestry artist responds to ideas and develops a design.